yasserqureshi1/YasMonitors-info/index.md

 ## How to Sign Up
-Currently we are restricting users as we start off and expand.
-So for now, please fill out the Google Form below and I'll select 20 people as our first customers.
+Currently we are restricting the number of users as we start off and expand.
+So for now, please fill out the Google Form below and I'll select 20 people for our first customers.
 If you are chosen, you will be contacted via email or Discord where you are expected to purchase at least 1 monitor.

-Later on, we will deploy a dashboard that will allow for anyone to create accounts, subscribe to specific monitors and customise them to their specifications.
+Later on, we will deploy a dashboard that will allow for anyone where you can create accounts, subscribe to specific monitors and customise them to their specifications.

 ## Why you should use this rather than the free ones?